mrmykey/tlecdn/README.md

 # TLE-CDN

 The response time from [CelesTrak](https://celestrak.org/NORAD/elements/) can sometimes be slow.
-This repository caches the latest TLE (Two-Line Element) files from CelesTrakand updates them hourly to improve access speed.
+This repository caches the latest TLE (Two-Line Element) files from CelesTrak and **updates them hourly** to improve access speed.

 ## Source to Destination Mapping